[parsec-users] Errors running Parsec benchmarks in M5

 The Alpha, like all real RISC CPUs, requires that memory accesses are

-naturally aligned.
-For example, reading a 4 byte integer from memory
+aligned*.
+For example, reading a 4 byte integer from memory requires that

-requires that the address of the integer be a multiple of 4.
-Similarly, 8
+the address of the integer be a multiple of 4.
+Similarly, 8 byte integers

-byte integers need to start at an address that is a multiple of 8.
-If the
+need to start at an address that is a multiple of 8.
+If the CPU attempts to

-CPU attempts to access a word that is not properly aligned, the CPU will
+access a word that is not properly aligned, the CPU will trap into the

-trap into the kernel and issue a warning message.
-The kernel will then go
+kernel and issue a warning message.
+The kernel will then go ahead and

-ahead and emulate the unaligned access so that the user-level process
+emulate the unaligned access so that the user-level process executes as if

-executes as if nothing had happened (except for a substantial slow-down due
+nothing had happened (except for a substantial slow-down due to the fault).

 Typically, an unaligned fault message looks like this: